Emergency Dentist in Summerlin, Las Vegas

 Remain Calm

-While an unexpected dental injury can cause extreme stress and pain, it’s important to stay calm.
-Know that almost every dental issue can be addressed, treated, and resolved by a dentist.
-There’s no need to panic, we are here to help.
+While an unexpected dental injury can cause extreme stress and pain, it's important to stay calm.
+Know almost every dental issue can be addressed, treated, and resolved by a dentist.
+There's no need to panic.
+We are here to help.

 Reduce Bleeding